andrea-michielan/eti_domo/README.md

-# Came_ETI-Domo
+# Came/btp Eti/Domo Unofficial API
- A set of API to talk to a Came/BPT eti/domo server
+ A set of unofficial API to communicate with a Came/BPT eti/domo server